 Sleep apnea occurs when your breathing repeatedly starts and stops during sleep due to collapsing throat tissue.
 Sleep apnea is associated with higher risks of hypertension, coronary artery disease, stroke, congestive heart failure, atrial fibrillation, impotence, mortality, and cognitive problems.
 With this disorder, you are at risk of falling asleep at the wheel and making serious mistakes at work.

 Heavy snorers often have sleep apnea.
 Other symptoms include:

 You may find successful treatment for sleep apnea by using a specially-made oral appliance.
 This tool helps keep your airway open so your breathing remains consistent while you sleep.

 If CPAP or continuous positive airway pressure fails to resolve your sleep apnea problems, you may consider surgery.
 Telegnathic, or jaw advancement surgery, is a possible treatment option that’s proven to be quite effective.
 The procedure increases the size of the nasal and oral airways and may be the most successful treatment for obstructive sleep apnea.

 Airlift, or hyoid suspension, is another alternative to CPAP machines, oral appliances, and jaw surgery.
 The procedure lifts the area around the U-shaped bone in the neck, known as the hyoid bone.
 This bone attaches the muscles of the tongue, along with other muscles and soft tissues around the throat.
 By lifting it slightly with an implant, your airway can comfortably open and sleep apnea symptoms are alleviated as a result.

-Dr. Stastny can work with other healthcare professionals who are trained to treat patients with obstructive sleep apnea.
-He will help you find out what treatment will be best for you, and if surgery is needed he will help guide you through the surgical process.
+Dr. Stastny examines your condition, symptoms, throat, and oral cavity to recommend a treatment that’s right for you.
+He also works closely with other healthcare professionals who are trained to treat patients with obstructive sleep apnea.
+If oral surgery is the best option, he will guide you through the entire process.